John-R-Wallace-NOAA/rgit/README.md

 rgit requires the git app (https://git-scm.com/downloads) to be installed.
 You will be asked for user credentials at first use.
 #
-The git() function is a wrapper for the git app, and hence any git action can be done from within R. Below are the steps for pushing 'gitPush.R' with a comment change. 'gitPush.R' is in the working directory.
+The git() function is a wrapper for the git app, and hence any git action can be done from within R. Below are the steps for pushing 'gitPush.R' with a 'Comment change' message. 'gitPush.R' with a changed comment is in the current working directory.
 Here the argument 'autoExit' is set to FALSE, so that each step in the Command Window can be inspected.
-Type 'exit' to exit the Command Window at each step.
-Once the repo is cloned, 'git status' or other git commands can be given (the git push would require the correct permissions):
+Type 'exit' to exit the Command Window to move to the next step.
+Once the repo is cloned, 'git status' or any other git command can be given (the git push would require the correct permissions):

     getwd()  # Check working directory
     file.show('gitPush.R')   # Check the file in the working directory that is to be pushed